InfernalWraith/Command-Lists/React.md

     </React.Fragment>
 `React.Fragment` can be used in place of a `<div>` in this scenario.
 Note that the `key` special prop can also be applied to these placeholders, in order to avoid warnings related to missing keys later on.

+#
+    // Print "Hello!" after 10 seconds
+    setTimeout(() => console.log("Hello!"), 10000)
+The `setTimeout` function accepts two arguments.
+The first argument is the function which is called once the timer expires, and the second argument is the duration of time. `setTimeout` also returns an identifier, which can be used by the `clearTimeout` function to prevent the timeout function from activating.